jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

   - Equivalent to AWS Beanstalk
   - You can choose operating system where you want your app service to run
 - Web App Service
+  - An App Service plan can only be associated with a web app located in the same region.
   - Features
     - Managed Infrastructure
       - No need to patch, maintain, implement, or configure underlying infrastructure components with this PaaS